Suitable Seating Requirements for California Employees

 Employees generally have no private right of action to recover damages for violations of the wage orders’ seating requirements.
 They can, however, pursue an action against their employer under California’s Labor Code Private Attorneys General Act of 2004 (called “PAGA”).34

-Under PAGA, employees can bring an action for civil penalties on behalf of the State of California against their employer for Labor Code violations committed against the employee and their fellow employees.35 Labor Code section 1198 gives the IWC’s wage orders the force of law.
-Thus, a violation of the wage orders’ suitable seating requirements effectively violates the Labor Code.
+Under PAGA, an aggrieved employee can bring an action for civil penalties on behalf of the State of California for Labor Code violations committed against the employee and other employees.35 For actions filed on or after June 19, 2024, the employee must have personally suffered each violation alleged and may pursue penalties only for coworkers who suffered violations of the same provisions.36 Labor Code section 1198 gives the IWC’s wage orders the force of law.37 Thus, a violation of the wage orders’ suitable seating requirements effectively violates the Labor Code.

-If an employer fails to provide suitable seating as required by law, they are subject to a civil penalty in the following amounts:
+If an employer fails to provide suitable seating as required by law, it is subject to a PAGA civil penalty in the following amounts:

-• First Violation.
-For any initial violation, the employer must pay $100 for each failure to pay each employee.36
+• Default Penalty.
+For most violations, the employer must pay $100 for each aggrieved employee per pay period.38

 These civil penalties, however, are not entirely payable to the employees.
-In a PAGA action, 75% of the penalties must be paid to the State of California and the remaining 25% goes to the aggrieved employees.38
+In a PAGA action, 65% of the penalties go to the State of California (specifically, the Labor and Workforce Development Agency) and the remaining 35% goes to the aggrieved employees.41

-It is usually a good idea to consult with an attorney prior to doing this, especially because PAGA allows employees to recover reasonable attorney fees and litigation costs in addition to any amounts to which they would otherwise be entitled.
-Many attorneys take these kinds of cases on a contingency basis, without any upfront fees.
+It is usually a good idea to consult with an attorney before doing this, especially because PAGA allows employees to recover reasonable attorney fees and litigation costs in addition to any amounts to which they would otherwise be entitled.42 Many attorneys take these kinds of cases on a contingency basis, without any upfront fees.

 References